-5. BASIC OPERATIONS FOR TELNET USERS
+5. BASIC OPERATIONS FOR TERMINAL USERS

-The Telnet interface is necessary when working with larger reactants or carrying out the more advanced options available only to authorized users.
+The terminal interface is necessary when working with larger reactants or carrying out the more advanced options available only to authorized users.
 However, it is not as straightforward to use as the web interface and is not as useful for browsing mechanisms or obtaining information about estimates or assignments.
-General users can obtain Telnet access to MechGen using the web system as discussed in Sections 2.1 and 2.2.
-The primary and administrative MechGen users have Telnet access when MechGen is first installed, as discussed in Section 9.
+General users can obtain terminal access to MechGen using the web system as discussed in Sections 2.1 and 2.2.
+The primary and administrative MechGen users must have terminal access when MechGen is first installed, as discussed in Section 9.